44 Flying Fast – Supersonic & Hypersonic Flight

 In 1887, Ernst Mach and Peter Salcher presented their paper on the supersonic motion of a projectile “Photographische Fixirung der durch Projectile in der Luft eingeleiteten Vorgänge,” in the journal Sitzungsberichte der Kaiserlichen Akademie der Wissenschaften [Wien], Mathematisch-Naturwissenschaftliche,” one of their famous schlieren photos being shown below.
 They deduced theoretically and then verified experimentally the existence of a conical shock wave (now called a Mach cone or Mach wave) that would form at the nose of the projectile (or any other object) that flies supersonically.

-The 1887 schlieren image of the shock waves (Mach waves) formed by a supersonic projectile.
+This is an 1887 schlieren image of the shock waves (Mach waves) formed by a supersonic projectile.
 Notice also the turbulence in the wake behind the projectile.

-During WW2, aircraft design and performance were driven by the need for faster airplanes like the P-51 Mustang, Spitfire, and others, which could approach the speed of sound in a dive.
-However, the increased speeds presented a new problem: a strong nose-down pitching moment, where the aircraft’s nose would pitch downward uncontrollably.
-This phenomenon was known as the “dive recovery problem” or “Mach tuck,” which sometimes made a recovery from the dive impossible.
+During WWII, airplane designs were driven by the need for faster airplanes like the P-51 Mustang, Spitfire, and others, which could approach the speed of sound in a dive.
+However, the increased speeds presented a new problem: a strong nose-down pitching moment, where the airplane’s nose would suddenly pitch downward uncontrollably.
+This phenomenon was known as the “dive recovery problem” or “Mach tuck,” which sometimes made a recovery from the dive impossible.[2]Additionally, advancements in aerodynamic research and understanding the physics of supersonic flight led to the development of new airplane designs, such as swept-wing configurations, ultimately allowing airplanes to operate at higher airspeeds before encountering Mach tuck and other adverse effects resulting from the compressibility of the airflow.

 The aerodynamic effects of using sweep at high speeds were first investigated in Germany as early as 1935 by Albert Betz and Adolph Busemann.
 After that, Lippisch designed the famous rocket-powered Messerschmitt Me 163 Komet, which had a swept, almost delta wing and was powered by a rocket engine.
-It was the first piloted airplane of any type to approach Mach 0.8 but not exceed the speed of sound in level flight.
-This airplane was followed by the Messerschmitt Me 262, which also had a swept wing, and was the world’s first operational turbojet-powered fighter airplane.
+It was the first piloted airplane of any type to approach Mach 0.9 but not exceed the speed of sound in level flight.
+This airplane was followed by the Messerschmitt Me 262, which had a swept wing and was the world’s first operational turbojet-powered fighter airplane.

-The British De Havilland D.H.108 Swallow was one of the first swept-wing high-speed research airplanes specifically designed to investigate flight near the speed of sound.
+The British De Havilland D.H.108 Swallow was one of the first swept-wing, high-speed research airplanes specifically designed to investigate flight near the speed of sound.

 Supersonic Airfoil Characteristics